gohai/p5.webserial/README.md

 ```
 let str = port.readUntil("\n");           // returns the whole line
 ```

 This also works with more than one character to look for:

 ```
 let str = port.readUntil("STOP");         // returns everything up to and including "STOP"
 ```

-This returns the most reccently returned character, discarding all previously received ones as well:
+This returns the most reccently returned character, discarding all previously received ones in the process:

 ```
 let str = port.last();